PerchunPak/nixpkgs/doc/languages-frameworks/vim.section.md

 ### Testing Neovim plugins {#testing-neovim-plugins}

+#### neovimRequireCheck {#testing-neovim-plugins-neovim-require-check}
-`nvimRequireCheck=MODULE` is a simple test which checks if Neovim can requires the lua module `MODULE` without errors.
+`neovimRequireCheck` is a simple test which checks if Neovim can requires lua modules without errors.
 This is often enough to catch missing dependencies.

+It accepts a single string for a module, or a list of module strings to test.
+- `nvimRequireCheck = MODULE;`
+- `nvimRequireCheck = [ MODULE1 MODULE2 ];`

+When `neovimRequireCheck` is not specified, we will search the plugin's directory for lua modules to attempt loading.
+But, we will not fail the build if something is loaded properly.
+This quick smoke test can catch obvious dependency errors that might be missed.

 This can be manually added through plugin definition overrides in the [overrides.nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/editors/vim/plugins/overrides.nix).